 • Quality Improvement

-2022 Keynote Session: Activating the Learning Encounter: From Monologue to Dialogue with ACE Resources.
-MARLIN Spring Workshop, Virtual
+Activating the Learning Encounter: From Monologue to Dialogue with ACE Resources at the MARLIN Spring Workshop.

-2019 Integrated DNP Program: An Innovative Cohort Model.
-NLN Summit, Washington, DC
+Integrated DNP Program: An Innovative Cohort Model at the NLN Summit.

-2019 Keynote Session: Using Concepts to Map the PN Curriculum: Transforming Your PN Nursing Program to Align with Workforce Trends.
-Massachusetts PN Educator Conference, MA
+Using Concepts to Map the PN Curriculum: Transforming Your PN Nursing Program to Align with Workforce Trends at the Massachusetts PN Educator Conference.

-2017 Building a Curriculum Map for Nursing Education.
-NLN Intensives for Nursing Faculty, NLN, Washington, DC
+Building a Curriculum Map for Nursing Education at the NLN Intensives for Nursing Faculty, NLN.

-2017 Simulation in the Nursing Curricula; Innovation for Transitions to Practice.
-International Congress for Nurses (ICN), Barcelona, Spain
+Simulation in the Nursing Curricula; Innovation for Transitions to Practice at the International Congress for Nurses (ICN).

 Contact Information